israfelsr/israfelsr.github.io/_posts/2021-03-05-SourceModels.md

 **Assignment.**

-Generate 1000 samples according to the transition probability given by $\Rho$.
+Generate 1000 samples according to the transition probability given by $$P$$.

 ```python
 samples = np.zeros((1000))